awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-lifecyclehook.md

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.

-## Example<a name="w4ab1c21c10d144c13"></a>
+## Example<a name="w4ab1c21c10c36c22c13"></a>

-In the following template snippet, the Auto Scaling pauses instances before completely terminating them\.
+In the following template snippet, the Amazon EC2 Auto Scaling pauses instances before completely terminating them\.
 While in the pending state, you can, for example, connect to the instance and download logs or any other data before the instance is terminated\.

 ### JSON<a name="aws-resource-autoscaling-lifecyclehook-example.json"></a>